duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

   Requires: [Knowledge of the software architecture on a Duckiebot](#duckietown-code-structure)

-  Results: Skills how to develop new code as part of the Duckietown framework
+  Results: Skills on how to develop new code as part of the Duckietown framework
 </div>

 <minitoc/>

 ## Exploring DTROS

-The `DTROS` class is the often referred as the 'mother node' in Duckietown.
+The `DTROS` class is often referred to as the 'mother node' in Duckietown.
 It provides some very useful functionalities that the other nodes inherit.
 It has modified ROS Subscribers and Publishers which can be switched on and off.
-It also provides an interface to the ROS parameters of this node that allows dynamically changed while the node is running.
-For this reason we strongly suggest that you always base your nodes on `DTROS`.
+It also provides an interface to the ROS parameters of this node that allows dynamical changes while the node is running.
+For this reason we strongly suggest you to always base your nodes on `DTROS`.
 Instead of explaining all the details of `DTROS`, we instead invite you to investigate them yourself.

 Note: Currently `dt-core` is not using `DTROS`.
 Nevertheless, soon the nodes there will be converted to the `DTROS` framework as well.

 #### Exploring how DTROS works {#exercise:exploring-dtros}

 First, take a look at the documentation of `DTROS` [here](http://rosapi.duckietown.p-petrov.com/repositories/dt-ros-commons/docs/source/packages/duckietown.html#duckietown.DTROS).
-Find out how its functionalities are implemented by looking at its implementation in the `dt-ros-commons` repository [here](https://github.com/duckietown/dt-ros-commons/tree/daffy/packages/duckietown/include/duckietown).
+Find out how its functionalities are implemented by looking at their implementation in the `dt-ros-commons` repository [here](https://github.com/duckietown/dt-ros-commons/tree/daffy/packages/duckietown/include/duckietown).
 In particular, make sure you can answer the following list of questions.
 To do that, it might be helpful to see how `DTROS` is being used in some of the other nodes.
 Take a look at [`camera_node`](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/camera_driver/src/camera_node.py), the [`wheels_driver_node`](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/wheels_driver/src/wheels_driver_node.py), and the other nodes in `dt-duckiebot-interface` and `dt-car-interface`.

 - How do you initialize the `DTROS` parent class?
 How do you start your node?
 What does `rospy.spin()` do? (_Hint: look at the nodes in `dt_duckiebot_interface`_)